coreyhallbtrt/HackTheBox-Educational-using-AI/README.md

 ## AI as a Hacking Partner

 This project shows how AI can work as a collaborative partner in penetration testing.
-Instead of replacing skill, AI adds to it:
+AI adds to it:

 - **Research** - Quickly finding relevant CVEs, techniques, and patterns
 - **Explanations** - Breaking down complex vulnerabilities into clear concepts